 The central pillar of HIPAA compliance is important because it determines the implementation framework that you’ll follow for your entire security plan moving forward.

-In other words, the policies and procedures you establish to become HIPAA compliant will affect all other elements of your information security plan.
+In other words, the policies and procedures you establish to become compliant with HIPAA requirements will affect all other elements of your information security plan.

 Risk Analysis as Part of HIPAA Compliance

 Analyzing risk (as part of your risk assessment framework) includes evaluating the possibility of a risk occurring, as well as the impact it may have on personal health information.

 In light of these risks, the next step should involve implementing security measures that will address the risks you face, followed by documenting these measures as part of a formal process for establishing compliance with the HIPAA Security Rule.

 After all risk factors are identified and addressed, the last step in risk analysis will involve maintaining a continuous plan for security protections moving forward.